-- 1. For purposes of the exchange obligation in Article 2, the amount and characterization of payments made with respect to a U.S. Reportable Account may be determined in accordance with the principles of Denmark's tax laws, and the amount and characterization of payments made with respect to a Danish Reportable Account may be determined in accordance with principles of U.S. federal income tax law. - 2.
-For purposes of the exchange obligation in Article 2, the information exchanged shall identify the currency in which each relevant amount is denominated. - 3.
-With respect to paragraph 2 of Article 2, information is to be obtained and exchanged with respect to 2013 and all subsequent years, except that: - a) In the case of Denmark: - (1) the information to be obtained and exchanged with respect to 2013 and 2014 is only the information described in subparagraphs (a)(1) to (a)(4); - (2) the information to be obtained and exchanged with respect to 2015 is the information described in subparagraphs (a)(1) to (a)(7), except for gross proceeds described in subparagraph (a)(5)(B); and - (3) the information to be obtained and exchanged with respect to 2016 and subsequent years is the information described in subparagraph (a)(1) to (a)(7); - b) In the case of the United States, the information to be obtained and exchanged with respect to 2013 and subsequent years is all of the information identified in subparagraph (b). - 4.
-Notwithstanding paragraph 3 of this Article, with respect to each Reportable Account that is a Preexisting Account, and subject to paragraph 4 of Article 6, the Parties are not required to obtain and include in the exchanged information the Danish TIN or the U.S. TIN, as applicable, of any relevant person if such taxpayer identifying number is not in the records of the Reporting
+1. For purposes of the exchange obligation in Article 2, the amount and characterization of payments made with respect to a U.S. Reportable Account may be determined in accordance with the principles of Italy's tax laws, and the amount and characterization of payments made with respect to an Italian Reportable Account may be determined in accordance with principles of U.S. federal income tax law.

+2. For purposes of the exchange obligation in Article 2, the information exchanged shall identify the currency in which each relevant amount is denominated.

+3. With respect to paragraph 2 of Article 2, information is to be obtained and exchanged with respect to 2014 and all subsequent years, except that:

+- a) In the case of Italy: - (1) the information to be obtained and exchanged with respect to 2014 is only the information described in subparagraphs (a)(1) to (a)(4); - (2) the information to be obtained and exchanged with respect to 2015 is the information described in subparagraphs (a)(1) to (a)(7), except for gross proceeds described in subparagraph (a)(5)(B); and - (3) the information to be obtained and exchanged with respect to 2016 and subsequent years is the information described in subparagraph (a)(1) to (a)(7); - b) In the case of the United States, the information to be obtained and exchanged with respect to 2014 and subsequent years is all of the information identified in subparagraph (b).

-Financial Institution.
+4. Notwithstanding paragraph 3 of this Article, with respect to each Reportable Account maintained by a Reporting Financial Institution as of June 30, 2014, and subject to paragraph 4 of Article 6, the Parties are not required to obtain and include in the exchanged information the Italian TIN or the U.S. TIN, as applicable, of any relevant person if such taxpayer identifying number is not in the records of the Reporting Financial Institution.
 In such case, the Parties shall obtain and include in the exchanged information the date of birth of the relevant person, if the Reporting Financial Institution has such date of birth in its records.

-- 5. Subject to paragraphs 3 and 4 of this Article, the information described in Article 2 shall be exchanged within nine months after the end of the calendar year to which the information relates.
-Notwithstanding the foregoing, the information that relates to calendar year 2013 shall be exchanged no later than September 30, 2015. - 6.
-The Competent Authorities of Denmark and the United States shall enter into an agreement under the mutual agreement procedure provided for in Article 25 of the Convention, which shall: - a) establish the procedures for the automatic exchange obligations described in Article 2; - b) prescribe rules and procedures as may be necessary to implement Article 5; and - c) establish as necessary procedures for the exchange of the information reported under subparagraph 1(b) of Article 4. - 7.
-All information exchanged shall be subject to the confidentiality and other protections provided for in the Convention, including the provisions limiting the use of the information exchanged.
+5. Subject to paragraphs 3 and 4 of this Article, the information described in Article 2 shall be exchanged within nine months after the end of the calendar year to which the information relates.

+6. The Competent Authorities of Italy and the United States shall mutually determine in writing under the mutual agreement procedure provided for in Article 25 of the Convention:

+- a) the procedures for the automatic exchange obligations described in Article 2; - b) rules and procedures as may be necessary to implement Article 5; and - c) as necessary procedures for the exchange of the information reported under subparagraph 1(b) of Article 4.

+7. All information exchanged shall be subject to the confidentiality and other protections provided for in the Convention, including the provisions limiting the use of the information exchanged.

-Article 4 Application of FATCA to Danish Financial Institutions
+Article 4 Application of FATCA to Italian Financial Institutions